 How to Outsource Manufacturing with Smart Manufacturing Software

 How to outsource manufacturing doesn’t have to be difficult, by finding the right tool can make the entire process a breeze.

-Artisans, crafters, and any product-making businesses that take advantage of using outsource manufacturing will need to consider adopting Smart Manufacturing Software, like Katana, to be able to stay on top of the complexity of running your business this way.
+Manufacturing businesses that take advantage of using outsource manufacturing will need to consider adopting Smart Manufacturing Software, like Katana, to be able to stay on top of the complexity of running your business this way.

 Katana, using the above example of an artist using outsource jewelry manufacturing to create their product, allows the designer and the manufacturer to see the status of delivery of materials or the status of production, offering a clear channel of communication and a way to handle project management with ease.

 Or perhaps you’re a jewelry maker who produces some products in-house, but uses outsource manufacturing to keep up with fulfilling orders on-time.